SharpDevOps10/SelfAssessment/Skills/Programming.md

   - conditions: 🖐️ used
   - loops: 🖐️ used
   - assignment: 🖐️ used
-  - regular expression: 🖐️ used
+  - regular expression: 🙋 explained
-  - interface: 🖐️ used
+  - interface: 🙋 explained
-  - contract: 🖐️ used
+  - contract: 🙋 explained
   - module: 🖐️ used
-  - call stack: 🖐️ used
+  - call stack: 🙋 explained
 - Functions
   - signature: 🖐️ used
   - argument: 🖐️ used